Your cart is currently empty!

 Claude Debussy – Clair de Lune

-The second moment to devote to listening, always lasting 20-30 minutes, is a pleasant time to get psychic-mental relaxation in the late afternoon.
-The relaxation that comes from listening in fact contributes, as found by several studies, to lowering tensions, to regularizing the heartbeat and blood pressure.
-In addition, music promotes the formation of endorphins, natural substances that remove stress and promote a general state of well-being.
+The second moment to devote to listening, always lasting 20-30 minutes, is a pleasant moment to obtain psycho-mental relaxation in the late afternoon.
+The relaxation that comes from listening contributes, in fact, as noted by various studies, to lowering tensions, regulating the heart rate and blood pressure.
+In addition, music promotes the formation of endorphins, natural substances that relieve stress and promote a state of general well-being.

-In this part, I also recommend listening to the lullabies and melodies aimed at the newborn and also relaxing songs with a 432 hz tuning that generates a natural resonance with the frequencies at the base of our body.
-If you want to know more, I invite you to read my article about it: Tuning at 432 HZ: Everything you need to know
+In this part I also recommend listening to the lullabies and melodies aimed at the newborn and also relaxing songs with a 432 Hz tuning that generates a natural resonance with the frequencies underlying parts of our body.
+If you want to know more, I invite you to read my article about it: Tuning to 432 HZ: Everything you need to know

-Here are some relaxing music pieces to listen to at this stage:
+Here are some soothing music to listen to at this stage:

 432Hz 》Nature’s Healing Music